jamesdellinger/intro-to-machine-learning-final-project/README.md

-# Intro to Machine Learning Course Final Project
+# Intro to Machine Learning Course: Final Project

-This repository contains my completed final project for Udacity's Intro to Machine Learning Course. https://www.udacity.com/course/intro-to-machine-learning--ud120
+This repository contains my completed final project for Udacity's Intro to Machine Learning Course (ud120). https://www.udacity.com/course/intro-to-machine-learning--ud120

 My project code is in poi_id.py, written in python using the scikit-learn package.
 A description and